 SFPD uses the range for Police Academy training of new recruits, required re-certification of existing officers, and certification support for some surrounding Bay Area Police departments.
 The extreme degree of maintenance required to the existing exposed trusses has reached the end of its effectiveness.
-A complete replacement of the open range is needed to meet safety standards, acoustic mitigation, and projected increase in police training.
-The proposed new enclosed firing range will meet all required seismic, acoustic, safety and modern training requirements as well as provide accessibility upgrades to the existing administration building.
+A complete replacement of the overhead truss system is needed to meet prevailing seismic standards.
+The project will also include accessibility upgrades to the existing administration building as required by code.

 Project Status: The core project team has been assembled.
-Site investigative work and Programming Phase Work to begin in October 2021.
+Site investigative work and Programming Phase Work began in October 2021.
 Based on the preliminary schedule, planning, design & permitting is anticipated to continue through September 2023 and construction to occur from October 2023 to June 2025.